See the Spoken Language Disorders Evidence Map for summaries of the available research on this topic.

 Students who have language disorders may require specialized instruction and support to access the CCSS, because language skills are addressed across subject areas and the English Language Arts standards focus on the use of language for communication and academic success.
 See common core state standards: a resource for SLPs for information and guidance on integrating the CCSS into intervention for students with language disorders.

 Spoken language disorders (SLD) are heterogeneous in nature, and the severity of the disorder can vary considerably.
-Each individual with language difficulties has a unique profile, based on his or her current level of language functioning, as well as functioning in areas related to language, including hearing, cognitive level, and speech production skills.
+Each individual with language difficulties has a unique profile, based on their current level of language functioning, as well as functioning in areas related to language, including hearing, cognitive level, and speech production skills.
 In addition to having a unique profile of strengths and needs, individuals bring different backgrounds to the treatment setting.
 For bilingual individuals, it is important that the clinician consider the language or languages used during intervention.
 See bilingual service delivery.

 The goal of language intervention is to stimulate overall language development and to teach language skills in an integrated fashion and in context, so as to enhance everyday communication and ensure access to academic content.
 Goals are frequently selected with consideration for developmental appropriateness and the potential for improving the effectiveness of communication and academic and social success.